zereflab/laravel-bug-bot/README.md

 https://laravelbugbot.com/integrations/slack/install
 ```

-After authorizing, you'll see your bot token and workspace details on screen.
+During authorization, Slack asks you to **pick the channel** where alerts should be posted.
+Afterward you'll see your bot token and channel ID on screen.
 Paste them into your `.env`:

 ```env
 LOG_CHANNEL=bug_reports